-There are few cities that can look back to a past like that of Alexandria. and fewer still with such a past that can contrive to keep up with the times and look forward to the future.
+There are few cities that can look back to a past like that of Alexandria, and fewer still with such a past that can contrive to keep up with the times and look forward to the future.
 The relics of 25 dead centuries of Alexandrian history have to be looked for in the guide books.
 In the city itself they are covered up by the latest modern improvements.
 A few erudite Alexandrians may argue about the real nationality of Cleopatra, but most of them are talking about the price of cotton and the latest project for dredging the harbor.
 Wanted Joy Distributed.

-Marion was given a beautiful ring by putting as many as possible to Christmas eve.
-She was overjoyed, work on the spillway Vandeventer had but changed it from one finger to the succeeded in opening it for its entire other all evening.
-No one noticed it width to an average depth of about that evening, but she kept it up the next morning.
-Her mother, fearing Marion would lose the ring, said: "Why don't you put your ring on one finger and keep it there, Marlon?"
+Marion was given a beautiful ring Christmas eve.
+She was overjoyed, but changed it from one finger to the that evening, but she kept it up the next morning.
+Her mother, fearing Marion would lose the ring, said: "Why don't you put your ring on one finger and keep it there, Marion?"
 "Well, I don't like to be mean.
 When I keep it on one finger I pity the oth-